natexlee/Planets-REST-API/README.md

 • Must have pip installed
 • Must be using an IDE that supports Python such as VS Code.

-## How to use:
+## How To Use:

 1: Create a virtual environment for this project

-2: install fastAPI using the command pip install fastAPI
+2: install FastAPI using the command pip install fastAPI

 3: Install uvicorn using the command pip install uvicorn

 4: Use the command uvicorn main:app --host "0.0.0.0" --port 8000 --re
-load
+load to host the API locally.

 5: To view the API response visit this endpoint in a web browser: http://localhost:8000